Associate Editor, Journal of Thermal Spray Technology

 Materials for Energy Applications: Fireside corrosion degradation of thermal sprayed coatings, laser claddings and alloys for biomass fired steam generator; Steamside oxidation of coatings and alloys for ultra supercritical (USC) power plants; degradation of ceramics in pressurized water reactors.

-I also teach in the following modules
+I teach in the following modules

 I have a keen interest in Materials for Energy applications and I regularly supervise MEng and BEng final year students and MSc students on that topic.